Is Your Portfolio A True Winner?

 - Strengths: It is crucial to understand the strengths of a company such as management, services and customers before investing.

 Building a healthy portfolio, and making it win for us, requires a sound knowledge about the investment strategies.
-So the reputed Stock Market Institute (SMI) in Bangalore has designed 2 days course on Portfolio Construction enriching courses to impart knowledge about trading strategies.
+So the reputed Stock Market Institute (SMI) in Bangalore has designed a variety of enriching courses to impart knowledge about trading strategies.